Pintu764/Azure_devOps_series-from-zero-to-advance/Day3.1/README.md

 * Managing Pull requests
 * Sample application code

-  # What is Azure repos?
-  ### Azure Repos is a set of version control tools that you can use to manage your code, just like GitHub.
-Whether your software project is large or small, using version control as soon as possible is a good idea.

   ### Azure Repos is a set of version control tools within Microsoft Azure DevOps Services (formerly known as Visual Studio Team Services or VSTS) that provides Git repositories or Team Foundation Version Control (TFVC) for source control of your code.

 ### Here's a breakdown of what Azure Repos offers: